SalemC/EntTS/README.md

     public amount: number = 0.1;
 }

-// Then, you'll want at least one system to handle your components! class MovementSystem extends System {
+// Then, you'll want at least one system to handle your components. class MovementSystem extends System {
-    // Any entities with *exactly* these components will be available in the `onUpdate` method. public components = [PositionComponent, GravityComponent];
+    // All entities with these components will be available in the `onUpdate` method. public components = [PositionComponent, GravityComponent];

-    // This method is called every time the SystemManager updates. public onUpdate() {
+    // This method is invoked every time the SystemManager updates. public onUpdate() {
-        this.entities.forEach((entityId) => {
+        for (const entityId of this.entities) {
+            // Entities are stored in systems as strings, and are pretty useless to you in that form.
-            const entity = new Entity(entityId);
+            // To create a usable entity, instantiate the Entity class with your entity's id. const entity = new Entity(entityId);

-            // Grab a reference to the components for the current entity. const position = entity.getComponent(PositionComponent);
+            // Get a reference to the components for the entity you've just referenced. const position = entity.getComponent(PositionComponent);
             const gravity = entity.getComponent(GravityComponent);

-            // These components should never be null, but better safe than sorry! if (!position || !gravity) return;
+            // These components should never be null, but better safe than sorry! if (!position || !gravity) continue;

-            // Then, let's perform some changes to that component! position.y -= gravity.amount;
+            // Then, let's perform some changes to the position component.
-        });
+            // Since components are directly referenced, you can make changes to them mutably. position.y -= gravity.amount;
         }
     }
+}

 // Make sure you add your system to the `SystemManager`, otherwise it won't be aware of it!
 SystemManager.add(MovementSystem);

-// Now that the setup is all done, let's create an entity. const entity = EntityManager.createEntity();
+// Now that the setup is all done, let's create a new entity.
+// Entities aren't stored in the EntityManager until they have components attached to them. const entity = EntityManager.createEntity();

 // Be sure to add any relevant components to entities you create too!